Tiffany Foxx

-Tiffany Parham, known professionally as Tiffany Foxx, is an American recording artist.
-Born in St. Louis, Missouri, Foxx first garnered recognition in 2005 after appearing on Snoop Dogg's compilation album Welcome to tha Chuuch: Da Album.
+Tiffany Stannell Parham, known professionally as Tiffany Foxx, is an American rapper.
+Born in St. Louis, Missouri, Foxx first gained recognition in 2005 after appearing on Snoop Dogg's compilation album Welcome to tha Chuuch: Da Album.
 In 2010, she formed a hip-hop group "June 5th".
-They released the mixtape HERstory before Foxx decided to pursue her solo career.
+They released the mixtape HERstory before Foxx decided to pursue a solo career.